-- Use the drop-down list to select the Network Interface. - For IPv4 Configuration, use the drop-down list to select DHCP or Static IP. - For DHCP, configure your network using your HPSA DHCP-enabled environment.
-For more information about an HPSA DHCP-enabled environment, see the User Guide: OS Provisioning. - For Static IP, enter the IP address, subnet mask, default gateway, and DNS server. - Enter the Host Name and Domain for the new VM. - Optionally set custom attributes for the new VM (see Figure 26). - Preview: Verify the selections listed.
-Use the Back button or select any previous step to make changes, then select Next. - 10 Scheduling: Select when you want the clone VM job to run, then select Next. - 11 Notifications: Optionally enter a notifier, then select Next. - Job Status: Select the Start Job or Schedule Job button.
+- For IPv4/IPv6 dual-stack configuration Configure both IPv4 and IPv6 with scenarios as described above. - For more information about IPv6, see the SA Administration Guide.
+For more information about DHCP configuration, see the SA User Guide: Provisioning. - Enter the Host Name and Domain for the new VM. - o Optionally set custom attributes for the new VM. - 9.
+Preview: Verify the selections listed.
+Use the Back button or select any previous step to make changes, then select Next. - 10.
+Scheduling: Select when you want the clone VM job to run, then select Next. - 11.
+Notifications: Optionally enter a notifier, then select Next. - 12.
+Job Status: Select the Start Job or Schedule Job button.
 This runs the job or schedules it to be run in the future and displays the Job ID number in the window banner.
-You can use the Job ID number to look up the job under the Jobs and Sessions tab.

-When the job runs, it clones the VM and displays the results.
+You can use the Job ID number to look up the job under the Jobs and Sessions tab. - When the job runs, it clones the VM and displays the results.
 Once the VM is created, you will see it in the virtualization inventory of the VS in the SA Client and All Managed Servers.